astrobl1904/docker-library/docs/php-dev/README.md

 # About this Repo

-This repos contains another Docker image for the PHP general-purpose scripting language.
+This repo contains another Docker image for the PHP general-purpose scripting language.

+It is based on CentOS Linux and contains the Oracle `oci8` and the `Xdebug` modules.
+For PDF support PDFlib's proprietary `PDFlib` module is included.

 # Supported tags and respective `Dockerfile`